airvlab/grasp-anything/docs/pull_request_template.md

 # New Paper Submission Template

 Thank you for considering to add your paper to our list of related papers using the Grasp-anything dataset.
-To ensure a smooth inclusion process, please follow the guidelines below when submitting your pull request.
+To ensure a swift inclusion process, please follow the guidelines below when submitting your pull request.

 ## Submission Checklist: